khimraj/resume/README.md

 ## Projects

+### LLM Multi-Agent based Stock Selection and Price Prediction Model

+- Developed a model for the India and US markets with daily, weekly, and monthly stock price predictions, including prediction confidence scores.
+- Utilized fundamental, historical price, and news data to aim for outperforming market index performance.

 ### Indoor Localization For 5g And Beyond(BTech Thesis Group Project)

 - Proposed a novel MOIL deep learning approach for indoor localization using CSI data.